The 17 Most Famous Paintings at the Louvre

 Andrea Mantegna | 1500-2 | Oil on Canvas | Dept of Paintings, Room 371

-Andrea Mantegna’s depiction of Minerva Expelling the Vices from the Garden of Virtue is a truly epic painting full of symbolism and action which is why it makes my list.
+Andrea Mantegna’s depiction of Minerva Expelling the Vices from the Garden of Virtue is a truly epic painting full of symbolism and action, which is why it makes my list.

 Sexual desire is one of many vices to be expelled.
 The three vices personified by three fat awkward men on the lower right are avarice, ingratitude, and ignorance.
 Two men, one with breasts, carry the third wearing a crown with a look of stupidity and drunkenness.

-Mantegna, was Venetian which you can tell just by looking at the extremely bright colors in the painting--bright colors were the style in Venice.
-There is another bright Venetian painting on this list so keep your eyes peeled to see if you can find it!
+Mantegna was Venetian, which you can tell just by looking at the extremely bright colors in the painting—bright colors were the style in Venice.
+There’s another bright Venetian painting on this list, so keep your eyes peeled for it.
+Mantegna was also over 70 years old when it was completed!

 13. The Virgin, Saint Anne, and the Child Playing with a Lamb